cysouw/diathesis/text/c06_prepositions.md

 - Seine Zähne blitzten in der Sonne.
 - Die Motoren donnerten durch die Stadt.

-###      --- [ Ø > PBJ ] *Verursachte Bewegung* --- {.unnumbered color=gray}
+### [ N– – | NAL ] Intransitive caused motion {#sec:prepositions-intransitive-location-as-result}

 In the analysis of resultative constructions, there is a recurrent suggestion in the literature to distinguish between "cause to go" and "cause to become" semantics [e.g. @mcintyre2003: 120].
-I will use the designation "caused motion" for the former and "performative result" for the latter here.
+I will use the designation ~~caused motion~~ (German ~~Verursachte Bewegung~~) for the former and ~~performative result~~ (German ~~Ergänzende Wirkung~~) for the latter here.
+Caused motion diatheses are attested both with intransitive verbs (this section) and transitive verbs (see the next [@sec:prepositions-transitive-location-as-result]).
+Performative result diatheses are discussed in [@sec:prepositions-performative-result].

-### [ N– – | NAL ] Intransitive caused motion {#sec:prepositions-intransitive-location-as-result}

 With some apparently intransitive verbs there exist special constructions with an accusative argument and an obligatorily present prepositional phrase.
 For example, the verb *klopfen* 'to knock' is regularly used as an intransitive [@next a] possibly with an *an* prepositional phrase [@next b].
 Accusative arguments are normally not possible, except for a very few special nouns related to music [@next c].